1rick/birddive/input/posts/2020118-repurposable-templates.md

-I'm still knocking around the idea of a (web-based?) static site generator in my head.
+I'm still knocking around the idea of a simpler static site generator in my head.
 And as part of that mental exercise, I thought I'd start at the end and work backwards with what the output HTML should look like.
 What would a versatile web template look like for a personal portfolio or small business site?

 **TL;DR:** [This is what I came up with.](https://1rick.github.io/mejiro-theme/)